Jack112-create/Life-Dentals/README.md

 ![Database Schema](/docs/images/database-schema.png)

 * The Life Dentals project makes use of 3 custom models - Booking, Treatment and User.
 The screenshot displays an extra custom model - Testimonials - which I was unable to implement due to time restraints.
 A user profile is required in order to create a booking.
-The treatments model is then also linked to the booking model so that when users create a booking, they can choose from all available bookings that are stored within the databse.
+The treatments model is then also linked to the booking model so that when users create a booking, they can choose from all available bookings that are stored within the database.

 ### Features